Leeson Group: Preventive Cardiology Research Group

 To determine the best management approaches we run, and collaborate in, several key randomised trials that explore optimal mode and timing of interventions in young people at high risk of cardiovascular disease. .

 Through this work, we have formed strong collaborations with groups within the UK and internationally and work closely with the Department of Primary Care Health Sciences, Nuffield Department of Obstetrics and Gynaecology and Department of Paediatrics at the University of Oxford to ensure findings can be translated into clinical practice.

-Echocardiography is the most widely used cardiac imaging modality and the first imaging test most patients have to identify early signs of heart disease.
-Over the last ten years we have established an extensive digital image research archive including 3D imaging, speckle tracking, stress imaging and contrast studies.
-We are using these images to identify novel ways to quantify echocardiography so that diagnostic accuracy is improved and prevention advice can be more targeted.
+Echocardiography is the most widely used cardiac imaging modality to identify heart disease.
+We use artificial intelligence methodologies to identify novel ways to quantify and interpret images so that diagnostic accuracy is improved and prevention advice can be more targeted.

 Our experience in advanced analytics means we have also been asked to act as an imaging core lab reference centre for academic groups and commercial companies including development of bespoke imaging and quality control protocols for large scale cardiovascular imaging studies, such as UK Biobank.

 Effect of Prematurity and hypertensive disorders of pregnancy on Offspring cardiovascular Health (EPOCH) study

 Effect of Preeclampsia, Gestational Hypertension and Preterm Delivery on Maternal Cardiovascular Health (PVS)